 The New Wine System is a version of Christianity which says that people aren't finally judged when they die, but rather wait until the end of the world.
 Then everyone(*) is resurrected to new bodies free from effects of the Fall, and everyone(*) has a fair chance to work on their sinful habits, helped by other people who are more mature.
 They get 1,000 years to overcome all their sinful habits.

 (* There are exceptions.
-At any point, in either this life or the next, if people are completely hardened to the voice of God calling them to holiness/spiritual maturity/genuine love, then they don't get resurrected, but instead are punished fairly for their sins, having rejected Jesus' forgiveness, and then are don't exist anymore, like how, generally, according to atheism we cease to exist when we die.
+At any point, in either this life or the next, if people are completely hardened to the voice of God calling them to holiness/spiritual maturity/genuine love, then they don't get resurrected, but instead are punished fairly for their sins, having rejected Jesus' forgiveness, and then don't exist anymore -- "annihilation", like that of death in the atheistic worldview.
 Those who refuse to fully mature are among these exceptions.)

 That is a simplification, but I hope accurate enough as a quick introduction.
 More information about the New Wine System can be found at my source for it, here.